 Balladeer’s Blog would like to help all of us hang on until the 2012 college football season kicks off.
 My latest method has been by treating readers to some of the coolest helmets in the divisions of college football covered here.

 Today’s installment highlights teams from the SCFA.
 The Antelope Valley College Marauders (logo at left) would have made the list but, like last week’s ASA College Avengers, their cool logo doesn’t show up well on their football helmets.

 Comment: Olympians is a timely team name what with the Continue reading

-Scott Glenn and Kevin Costner portray brothers Emmet and Jake Johnson, Danny Glover portrays their African-American friend Mal, and Kevin Kline has the most layered role as the gambler/gunfighter called Paden.
+Scott Glenn and Kevin Costner portray brothers Emmet and Jake, Danny Glover portrays their African-American friend Mal, and Kevin Kline has the most layered role as the gambler/gunfighter called Paden.
 In the Continue reading

 Are Muslims who own restaurants also going to be forced to express support for gay marriage?
 How about abortion rights?
 How about treating women as equals?
 Somehow I didn’t think so.